• Skip to primary navigation

 (e) the adoptee’s child or descendant;

-(f) the adoptee’s birth parent; and
+(f) the adoptee’s pre-existing parent; and

 (g) the adoptee’s adult sibling.